 - Down Syndrome News is published four times per year and provides information and resources on programs and services available to people with Down syndrome and the appropriateness of such programs.

 - Governmental Affairs Newsline is the electronic newsletter of the Governmental Affairs Department.
-It is emailed to anyone who wishes to participate in the listserv.

 - The Annual Convention provides both plenary and workshop sessions detailing state-of-the-art services and how to access these services.